aurelVZ/microA-programming-language/README.md

 Easy to modify and use for any purpose. micro(A) interpreter comes with complete IDE in which you can make your programs.

-For more information look : https://aurelsoft.ucoz.com
+For more information look on
 Community Forum : http://basic4all.epizy.com

 You tube videos: https://youtu.be/eZWxhR25Ng4